harsh0504/recon-cron-demo/README.md

 ## Contributing

+This is a collection of demo projects showcasing the Blend Design System.
+Each demo focuses on different use cases and component combinations to help developers understand how to build applications with Blend.

+### Adding New Demos

+To add a new demo to this repository:

+1. Create a new module in `src/modules/your-demo-name/`
+2. Build your demo using Blend components and foundation tokens
+3. Follow the coding guidelines in `.claude/CODING_GUIDELINES.md`
+4. Update this README with your demo's description and featured components
+5. Add routing in `App.tsx` if needed

+### For Production Use

-This is a demo project for showcasing data fetch scheduling capabilities.
-For production use, consider adding:
+These are demonstration projects.
+For production applications, consider adding:

 - Backend API integration
 - Authentication and authorization
-- Task execution engine
 - Database persistence
-- Logging and monitoring
+- Error handling and logging
 - Unit and integration tests
+- Performance optimization
+- Accessibility audits

 ## License